smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 # Object Dependency Path Analysis Script

-The primary use of the sys.sql_expression_dependencies table is to identify invalid dependencies and analyze dependency paths.
+The primary use of the `sys.sql_expression_dependencies` table is to identify invalid dependencies and analyze dependency paths.

-In the previous section, we covered invalid dependencies and how valid references can sometimes be flagged incorrectly.
+In the previous section, we covered invalid dependencies and how valid references can sometimes be incorrectly flagged as invalid.

 Next, we'll focus on determining dependency paths.
 A script is provided at the end of this chapter to automate this process.